 “You already confessed,” Nicky said incredulously.
-“You already confessed!”
+“You’ve already confessed!”

-“Not on the official record, they haven’t,” Stan reminded him.
+“Er, well, not on the official record, they haven’t,” Stan reminded him.
 The Volg was recording the interview for the authorities to review.
-They needed to get another confession, hopefully bolstered with more information than the q’Lurian had provided thus far.
+They needed to get another confession, on the record, hopefully bolstered with more information than the q’Lurian had provided thus far.

 “I want our lawyer,” the depressed head said, and then he sighed.